andrevidela/Research-report/Thesis/index.md

 show (MyData arg1 arg2 arg3 arg4) = "MyData ({arg1} {arg2} {arg3} {arg4})"
 ```

-The benefits are numerous but I won’t dwell on them here.
+The benefits are numerous but I won’t dwell on them here[^18].
 One of them however is quite unexpected: Predict compile-time concatenation with linear types.

 As mentioned before, the intuition to understand the _erased linearity_ `0` is to consider those terms absent at runtime but available at compile-time.
 In the case of string interpolation, this intuition becomes useful in informing the programmer when the compiler is able to perform compile-time concatenation.